THE BLOG

 What's the keyboard shortcut to take a full screenshot in Google docs?
 Command Shift 3

-I use this to cross out stuff I’m finished with but don’t want to forget.
+I use this to cross out notes, copy elements, or tasks I’m finished with but don’t want to forget.

 For example, I’ll copy/paste a client’s email with copy requests into the doc.
 Then I’ll strike through the details I’ve covered.